TrellixVulnTeam/swahilipython_SCMU/Doc/reference/datamodel.rst

    pair: operator; overloading
    single: __getitem__() (mapping object method)

-A class can implement certain operations that are invoked by special syntax (such as arithmetic operations or subscripting and slicing) by defining methods with special names.
+A kundi can implement certain operations that are invoked by special syntax (such as arithmetic operations or subscripting and slicing) by defining methods with special names.
 This is Python's approach to :dfn:`operator overloading`, allowing classes to define their own behavior with respect to language operators.
-For instance, if a class defines a method named :meth:`__getitem__`, and ``x`` is an instance of this class, then ``x[i]`` is roughly equivalent to ``type(x).__getitem__(x, i)``.
+For instance, if a kundi defines a method named :meth:`__getitem__`, and ``x`` is an instance of this class, then ``x[i]`` is roughly equivalent to ``type(x).__getitem__(x, i)``.
 Except where mentioned, attempts to execute an operation raise an exception when no appropriate method is defined (typically :exc:`AttributeError` or :exc:`TypeError`).

 Setting a special method to ``None`` indicates that the corresponding operation is not available.
-For example, if a class sets :meth:`__iter__` to ``None``, the class is not iterable, so calling :func:`iter` on its instances will raise a :exc:`TypeError` (without falling back to :meth:`__getitem__`). [#]_
+For example, if a kundi sets :meth:`__iter__` to ``None``, the kundi is not iterable, so calling :func:`iter` on its instances will raise a :exc:`TypeError` (without falling back to :meth:`__getitem__`). [#]_

-When implementing a class that emulates any built-in type, it is important that the emulation only be implemented to the degree that it makes sense for the object being modelled.
+When implementing a kundi that emulates any built-in type, it is important that the emulation only be implemented to the degree that it makes sense for the object being modelled.
 For example, some sequences may work well with retrieval of individual elements, but extracting a slice may not make sense.
 (One example